insharahmani/Heart-Failure-Prediction/README.md

 ---

 ## 💡 Conclusion
-** can be applied to healthcare analytics for predicting **heart failure risk**.
+** This project demonstrates how **machine learning** can be applied to healthcare analytics for predicting **heart failure risk**.
 The Decision Tree model provided the best balance of accuracy and interpretability, offering valuable insights for clinical decision-making.